snufkinwa/smile-for-the-state/README.md

 #  Smile for the State

-*A narrative simulation exploring obedience, isolation, and digital erasure in the aftermath of democracy.*
+*A narrative simulation exploring obedience, isolation, and erasure in the aftermath of democracy.*